jyablonski/AmazonReviewsAnalysis/README.md

 I also wanted to work with forecasting a bit to see if I could predict future values of the number of reviews.
 While it's obviously not as valuable as simply predicting sales, it allowed me to work with forecasting concepts to build a few realistic models.
 Below are both an ARIMA & Exponential Smoothing Models, with 80% and 95% confidence intervals.
 The residuals checked out fine, and i ran a Ljung-Box Test to ensure there was no more autocorrelation in the time series.

+The original dataset stopped in August 2015, so I forecasted the next year (12 periods) of Amazon Reviews.

 ![amazonautoarima](https://user-images.githubusercontent.com/16946556/75707752-59285a80-5c74-11ea-8ee0-585e1cbd118c.png)

 ![amazonexponentialsmoothing](https://user-images.githubusercontent.com/16946556/75707753-59285a80-5c74-11ea-8d17-ed225f31399d.png)